-The boys who had once fancied her had grown terrified of her and avoided her in fear of angering the guardian angel that set it's eyes upon the girl.
+The boys who had once fancied her had grown terrified of her and avoided her out of fear of angering the guardian angel that set it's eyes upon the girl.
 They wanted to live to see another day, not die while attempting to woo a girl.
-She scolded Jack again after finding this out but he only laughed.
+She scolded Jack again after finding this out, but he only laughed at the news.
 Emma was completely embarrassed and couldn't handle him laughing at the current predicament he caused so she did the only thing she knew that would hurt him: She ignored him.

-Jack searched the whole village on the first day, listening out and calling for his sister as he worried for her safety.
+Jack searched the whole village on the first day, listening out and calling for his sister as he worried for her safety, believing that something horrible had happened to her.
 The second day was when he realized what she was doing.
 He found her talking with one of the other girls in the village and tried to get her attention.
-When she didn't respond to him, his fear grew rapidly but quickly turned into anger when his hand didn't pass through her.
+When she didn't respond to him, his fear grew rapidly, but quickly turned into anger when his hand didn't pass through her.

 The rest of the week was heartbreaking to the both of them.
 The two would frequently visit the others home but never said a thing.
 They would go home to cry; Jack wondering what he did wrong while Emma regretted her actions and missed speaking with her brother.
 This was how mother did it, she told herself every time she almost spoke to him.

 "Jack."
 Emma called over from the safe haven of the ground as she watched his once fallen figure perk up at the sound of her voice.
 It was finally the end of this miserable week.